ErinaTheDummy/SwordToShield/Character_Creation/Feats.md

 Choose one of your speed types, this type increases by 15 feet and no longer provokes attacks of opportunity.

 ### Extra Bodily Feature
-You gain 1 bodily feature that you did not pick at character creation.
+You gain 1 innate feature that you did not pick at character creation.
 Restrictions may apply, so ask your GM first.

 ### Growth
 You grow one size larger, to a maximum of size huge.
 This changes your body size respectively.